cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

   //
   // this.users is not defined
   // because the 'as' command has only
-  // been enqueued - it has not ran yet const user = this.users[0]
+  // been enqueued - it has not run yet const user = this.users[0]
 })
 ```